Frequently Asked Questions

 What if my passport is lost or stolen abroad?

-Contact the nearest UK embassy/consulate to apply for an Emergency Travel Document (ETD), and follow any local reporting steps.
+Contact the nearest UK embassy, high commission or consulate to apply for an Emergency Travel Document (ETD), and follow any local reporting steps if required.

 Can I travel with a damaged passport?